Update: September 10, 2020

 - Reworking of the Mitchell Street and parking lot entrances will create a more direct pathway to our sanctuary to ease navigation both for new visitors and for those with limited mobility.

-- Space adjustments to the Octagon kitchen and coat room area will create a more open space for fellowship opportunities that can accommodate more people.
+- Space adjustments to the Octagon kitchen and coat room area will create a more open space for fellowship opportunities and allow better accessibility, including possible changes to the small bathrooms.

-- A renovation of the Fellowship Hall will create a more modern appearance, a more welcoming entrance from the street, and greater opportunities for hosting fellowship and ministry work.
+- A renovation of the Fellowship Hall will create a more welcoming entrance from the street and greater opportunities for hosting fellowship and ministry work.

 Still have questions?
 Please write to firstname.lastname@example.org.